ParkinsonLab/Metatranscriptome-Workshop/README.md

 ### Step 1.
 Remove adapter sequences and trim low quality sequences.

-Trimmomatic can rapidly identify and trim adaptor sequences, as well as identify and remove low quality sequence data - you can download and install on your own computer from their project [website](http://www.usadellab.org/cms/?page=trimmomatic).
+Trimmomatic can rapidly identify and trim adaptor sequences, as well as identify and remove low quality sequence data - It is already installed on the PCs

 ```
-ln -s /usr/local/prg/Trimmomatic-0.36/adapters/TruSeq3-SE.fa Adapters
+ln -s /usr/local/Trimmomatic-0.36/adapters/TruSeq3-SE.fa Adapters
-java -jar /usr/local/prg/Trimmomatic-0.36/trimmomatic-0.36.jar SE mouse1.fastq mouse1_trim.fastq ILLUMINACLIP:Adapters:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:50
+java -jar /usr/local/Trimmomatic-0.36/trimmomatic-0.36.jar SE mouse1.fastq mouse1_trim.fastq ILLUMINACLIP:Adapters:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:50
 ```

 **Notes**:

--   `ln -s /usr/local/prg/Trimmomatic-0.36/adapters/TruSeq3-SE.fa Adapter` is used to create a symbolic link to the Trimmomatic supplied single-end adapter sequence files suitable for use with sequences produced by HiSeq and MiSeq machines.
+-   `ln -s /usr/local/Trimmomatic-0.36/adapters/TruSeq3-SE.fa Adapter` is used to create a symbolic link to the Trimmomatic supplied single-end adapter sequence files suitable for use with sequences produced by HiSeq and MiSeq machines.
 However, this file should be replaced with known adapter files from your own sequencing project if possible.
 -   The command line parameters are:
     -   `SE`: The input data are single-end reads.
     -   `ILLUMINACLIP:Adapters:2:30:10`: remove the adapters.